NASCAR Stock V6 Series

 NASCAR Stock V6 Series was the feeder series of NASCAR Toyota Series between 2011 and 2015.
 It has replaced the former NASCAR Mexico T4 Series/NASCAR Mini Stocks Series.

 The Stock V6 Series Series featured the largest grid in Mexican motor sports, with more than 30 teams running full-time and a few others doing a limited schedule.
 It is also notorious for the diversity of its drivers.
 As the series allows drivers to debut at age 15, several young Mexican talents are choosing the Stock V6 Series to start their NASCAR careers.
-On the other hand, there are several 40-something drivers who have been racing in the series since the former NASCAR Mexico T4 Series.
+On the other hand, there are several groups of 40-50 drivers who have been racing in the series since the former NASCAR Mexico T4 Series.

 The series ran a 10-race schedule from March to October.
 Races are shown live on AYM Sports, a Mexican sport-related satellite TV station available in Mexico, Central America, and the south of the United States.